GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Club
 A femur which has arcane markings carved into it, explaining some ritual.
 On a critical hit, *treat as a necrotic attack*.
 If the wielder has any spell sickness, *the attack inflicted is necrotic*.
 Can be found in any size, with each size category increasing the weight by half of its current weight.

+**Roz** (*unique*)
+$9,000 , 4 lbs.
+Flail
+This flail is more akin to a threshing flail than a chain mace w3ith a handle.
+It inflicts a club attack. *When an attack is performed, a number if is called and damaage type declared by the wielder.
+If the attack roll result is equal to the called number, it also inflicts an attack of the chosen type*.

 **Shakasawt**
 $10,000 , 6 lbs.